ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 --use_evaluators or -e: If included, the script will use the LlamaIndex faithfulness and relevancy evaluators to evaluate the response.

 #### Low-Level Querying
-The low_level_main() function provides a low-level interface for querying the Elasticsearch index.
+The low_level_main() function with `elastic/query.py` provides a low-level interface for querying the Elasticsearch index.
 It directly constructs an Elasticsearch query based on the provided arguments and retrieves the matching texts from the Elasticsearch index.

 ## Sample Data